 The most important difference between an ILC and a boundary survey is that the measurements of an ILC are estimates.
 Essentially, ILCs are less detailed and less expensive.

-Survey vs. Improvement Location Certificate: How to choose the right one
+Survey vs. Improvement Location Certificate

 In some cases, a boundary survey might not be required by a lender.
 At the very least, if you are being financed for your home purchase, you will need to obtain an Improvement Location Certificate to satisfy lender requirements.